amitkverma/deeplearning-practice-pytorch/ReadMe.md

 # Pytorch implementation of DeepLearning models
-Implementing DL models using Pytorch for learning purposes.
-This repository contains the implementation of various deep learning models using Pytorch.
-The models are implemented from scratch and using Pytorch's built-in modules.
-The repository is organized in such a way that each model is implemented in a separate file.
-The models are implemented in a way that they can be easily understood and modified.
-The repository is intended for learning purposes and can be used as a reference for implementing deep learning models using Pytorch.
+This repository features various deep learning models implemented in PyTorch, both from scratch and with built-in modules.
+Each model is in a separate file for easy understanding and modification.
+It serves as a learning resource and reference for developing deep learning models with PyTorch.

 ## Models
 - [x] [Basics of tensors](/src/basics)